dddjef/pulse/README.rst

 Version Control System
 ======================
 You can think of Pulse as a version control system.
-Like SVN, the user checkout the resource to get a working copy, and commit to publish a new version.
+Like SVN, the user checkout the resource to get a working copy, and publish to publish a new version.
 Pulse shares a few concepts with other VCS:

 - Pulse manages the versionning, the user doesn't think about it, he just commits
 - a committed resource is stored in a repository, it won't be modified anymore, never.
 You can rely on your data.